icdevs/Icdevs_mainsite/content_bounties.md

 ## Directly sponsor a bounty:

-If you have a piece of functionality that you need for your application and would like to sponsor a bounty, please reach out to us specific details around endowing a bounty.
-A 20 ICP bounty can be endowned by [donating](https://icdevs.org/donations.html) 100 ICP to ICDevs.
+If you have a piece of functionality that you need for your application and would like to sponsor a bounty, please reach out to us with specific details around endowing a bounty.
+A 20 ICP bounty can be endowed by [donating](https://icdevs.org/donations.html) 100 ICP to ICDevs.
 20 ICP goes directly to the first bounty, 80 goes into a bounty 8 year neuorn.
 From this bounty neuron 2/3 of the maturity will fund more bounties and 1/3 will go into the general ICDevs.org endowment neuron.

+## Accelerate a bounty:

+DFINITY has awarded ICDevs.org a Bounty Accelerator Grant.
+For each ICP donated to ICDevs on behalf of an open bounty, we will add 2 ICP to that bounty from the grant.
+(Maximums Apply)  Pick your favorite bounty and spend DFINITY's money.
+Donations are tax-deductible for US Citizens and Corporations.

 ## Open Bounties